 Will be Brought to United States and Interred in National Cemetery At Arlington.

-Paris, April 14 .- The remarkable earch which Ambassador Porter has conducted for the body of Paul Jones has been crowned with success by the discovery of the body and its identifiation today by the highest French medical experts as unquestionably that of the famous American admiral who founded the American navy.
-Ambassador Porter cabled to Washngton tonight announcing the successful result of his long and difficult search.
+Paris, April 14.-The remarkable search which Ambassador Porter has conducted for the body of Paul Jones has been crowned with success by the liscovery of the body and its identification today by the highest French medical experts as unquestionably that of the famous American admiral who founded the American navy.

+Ambassador Porter cabled to Washington tonight announcing the successful result of his long and difficult search.
 The body is in a good state of preservation, considering the interment took place over 100 years ago.
 The circumstances leading to the final discovery of the body are particdarly interesting.
-Gen. Porter has conducted the search for the last five years and when Congress recently took to action upon the president's recommendation for the expenses incldent o the search, the ambassador continied the extensive labors at his own expense.
-A large force of workmen has been uguged night and day tunneling and ross-tuneling the old St. Louis cemetery.
-This constituted a huge operation, embracing nearly a block cov-ared with buildings and requiring a system of subternanean mining.
-Hundreds of wooden caskets were found, but not until Wednesday were mearthed four leaden caskets which gave promise of containing the body e admiral.
-Three of them bore plates leisgnating the names of the deceased The fourth showed superior solidity α workmanship.
-No plate was found on this casket and it is supposed it was this clasket and it is supposed it was removed when another coffin was su-perimposed on it.
-The leaden coffin was opened in the presence of Gen. Porter, Col. Bailey Blanchard, second secretary of the American embassy, and Engineer Wels, who has been di-recting the excavation recting the excavation. body was found to be well pre-The served, owing to its being immersed in alcohol.
-It was wrapped in a sheet with a packing of straw and hay.
-Those present were immediately struck by the resemblance of the head to that n the medalions and bust of the ad- As was anticipated, no uniform, dec-oration or sword were found, as all such articles had been accounted for after the burial.
-The coffin is shaped like a mum coffin, which coffins e common at that period, widening from the feet to the shoulders, with a round top fitti
+Gen. Porter has conducted the search for the last five years and when Congress recently took to action upon the president's recommendation for the expenses incident to the search, the ambassador continied the extensive labors at his own spense system of subterranean mining.
+Hundreds of wooden caskets were found, but not until Wednesday were unearthed four leaden caskets which gave promise of containing the body ( he admiral.
+Three of them bore plates deisgnating the names of the deceased, The fourth showed superior solidity o workmanship.
+No plate was found on this cusket and it is supposed it was removed when another coffin was superimposed on it.
+The leaden coffin was opened in the presence of Gen. Porter, Col. Bailey Blanchard, second secretary of the American embassy, and Engineer Wels, who has been diecting the excavation.
+The body was found to be well preerved, owing to its being immersed a alcohol.
+It was wrapped in a sheet with a packing of straw and hay, Phose present were immediately struck gy the resemblance of the head to that in the medallons and bust of the ad-